 Free WiFi can be a blessing for workers on the go and working in the sector, but for malicious data breaches, it can be a nightmare.
 Educate staff about the capacity of a hacker to intercept data transmission from unsecured WiFi.
 Using password-protected wireless signals and hold vulnerable smartphones that freely link to WiFi away from confidential data and communication.

-Until participating in any operation involving remote access, workers need knowledge and information on when, how and why to use WiFi, and what security tools are needed.
+Until participating in any operation involving remote access, workers need knowledge and information on when, how, and why to use WiFi, and what security tools are needed.

 Step 5.
 Prepare Documentation

 Handing over a thick manual with a security policy that is less than engaging will get a glimpse, but workers may not absorb it or inspire them to act.
 Policies are full of knowledge and lots of technological jargon, so the workers can miss no meaning.
-Focus instead on providing the team of segmented and personalized reports and training.
+Focus instead on providing the team with segmented and personalized reports and training.